leofuehringer/lasercom/README.md

 - **Bosch GLM 50-27 GC**: A reliable and precise laser distance meter that connects via Bluetooth.
 The application successfully communicates with this device, allowing for accurate distance measurements and data retrieval.

 Additionally, other new Bosch laser rangefinders that adhere to the same standard should also work with LaserCom.
 Older laser measuring devices may function with minor adjustments; however, the return values will need to be evaluated differently.

+For example, to interpret the measurement:
+- Send: `C04000EE`
+- Reply: `00 04 13 0E 00 00 32`
+- Change endianness.
+- Calculate distance in mm: `0x00000E13 * 0.05 = 180 mm`.

 For more information, you can refer to this [EEVblog forum post](https://www.eevblog.com/forum/projects/hacking-the-bosch-glm-20-laser-measuring-tape/).
 If you have tested this application with other devices, please feel free to contribute by adding your findings!